-Cairo, Egypt - xx February, 2022: Shell Lubricants Egypt, a major partner in technical services and investment, are delighted to announce an extension of its contract with Centamin, the international gold producer, to supply lubricants to their Sukari Gold Mine (SGM) in Egypt.
+Cairo, Egypt - 8 February, 2022: Shell Lubricants Egypt, a major partner in technical services and investment, are delighted to announce an extension of its contract with Centamin, the international gold producer, to supply lubricants to their Sukari Gold Mine (SGM) in Egypt.
 Shell and Centamin have been partners at SGM since 2014 as the sole supplier of lubricants and the contract extension is for a further 5 years, to 2026.

 This kind of partnership emphasizes Shell Lubricants Egypt’s strategy to cultivate progress that supports its customers in achieving commercial success, not only through supplying lubricants, but also via supplying technical services, marketing activities, and various other solutions.
-This renewal will have a direct impact on its customers, and contribute to environmental stability through the supply of oils and technical services that partake in reducing energy consumption and carbon emissions.
+This renewal will have a direct impact on its customers, and contribute to environmental stability through the supply of oils and technical services that partake in reducing energy consumption and achieving economic growth.

 On Shell Lubricant’s behalf, the signing of the new contract was attended by Amal El Sheikh, Managing Director; Mostafa Sadek, Corporate Relationship Advisor; Sherif Maarouf, Chief Financial Officer; Mohamed Ayman, Acting B2B Sales Manager; Mostafa Mahmoud, Mining Sector Account Manager; Ahmed Gomaa, B2B Marketing Manager.
 In attendance from Centamin were their senior SGM representatives Youssef El Raghy, Managing Director; Shady El Raghy, Deputy Managing Director; Amr Hassouna, Acting General Manager; Yasser Lamada, Security and Public Relation General Manager.